Blunk-electronic/lab-tools/README.md

 ### Installation
 Just copy the script 'hardcopy' from directory 'osc' to $HOME/bin or somewhere else where your executables live.
+NOTE: You must be in group 'dialout' !

 ### Usage
 From the command line run this command to dump the current screen of your scope in a bitmap file.